When Documents Need an Apostille: A Clear Guide for International Use

 The document will be used outside the United States

-The destination country is a member of the Hague Apostille Convention
+The destination country is part of the Hague Apostille Convention

 The receiving authority requires proof of authenticity

-If any of these conditions are not met, a different process—such as authentication—may be required instead.
+If these conditions are not met, authentication may be required instead.

 Common Situations That Require an Apostille